mai-thao/docker-playground/README.md

 Docker images can be found in the Docker Hub registry at: https://hub.docker.com/search?type=image

 #### Download a Local Copy
-You can download a Docker image from Docker Hub with the command: `docker pull <image-name>:<tag>`.
+You can download a Docker image from Docker Hub with the command: `$ docker pull <image-name>:<tag>`.
    * If you omit the tag then it pulls the "latest" version by default.

-You can then inspect the image to see info about its configuration, environment variables, and history with the command: `docker inspect <image-name>:<tag>`
+You can then inspect the image to see info about its configuration, environment variables, and history with the command: `$ docker inspect <image-name>:<tag>`

 #### Remove Images
 Docker images can get huge!
-You can delete unused, outdated images with the command: `docker rmi <IMG_ID>`
+You can delete unused, outdated images with the command: `$ docker rmi <IMG_ID>`
-   * Find the IMG_ID by executing the command: `docker images`
+   * Find the IMG_ID by executing the command: `$ docker images`

 ## Useful Docker Commands
 There are so much useful commands to learn, here are some prominent ones.

-* `docker info` to list useful info like the numbers of running, paused, stopped containers and images
+* `$ docker info` to list useful info like the numbers of running, paused, stopped containers and images
-* `docker ps -a` to list all existing containers, their IDs, their statuses, etc.
+* `$ docker ps -a` to list all existing containers, their IDs, their statuses, etc.
-* `docker images` to list all the active images
+* `$ docker images` to list all the active images
-* `docker logs <CONTAINER_ID>` to show the logs of a container
+* `$ docker logs <CONTAINER_ID>` to show the logs of a container
-* `docker stop <CONTAINER_ID>` to stop the container
+* `$ docker stop <CONTAINER_ID>` to stop the container
-* `docker rmi <IMG_ID>` to remove the downloaded Docker image
+* `$ docker rmi <IMG_ID>` to remove the downloaded Docker image
-* `docker image prune` to remove dangling images not tagged and referenced by a container
+* `$ docker image prune` to remove dangling images not tagged and referenced by a container
-* `docker container prune` to remove all stopped containers
+* `$ docker container prune` to remove all stopped containers
-* `docker system prune` to remove all danging images, stopped container, unused networks and caches ... and so much!
-See the Docker CLI Cheat Sheet: https://docs.docker.com/get-started/docker_cheatsheet.pdf
+* `$ docker system prune` to remove all danging images, stopped container, unused networks and caches

+... and so much!
+See the Docker CLI Cheat Sheet for more: https://docs.docker.com/get-started/docker_cheatsheet.pdf